livecoders/website/README.md

 ---
 ```

 The username is used for the URL, the header, and the username to your twitch page.
 The profile is a relative path to where the profile image is located.
-All images are initally pulled from Twitch, but you can add your own image / update it whenever you wish (Just remember to update filename / extension if it changes).
+All images are initally pulled from Twitch, but you can add your own image / update it whenever you wish (Remember to update filename / extension if it changes).

 Then you can add even more content in the frontmatter.
 None of the following are required but include: